loganmeetsworld/buzz/aws.md

 ### ASG
 Auto-Scaling Group.
 Scale your Amazon EC2 capacity up or down automatically according to conditions you define.

+# SG

+Security Group.
+A security group acts as a virtual firewall that controls the traffic for one or more instances.
+When you launch an instance, you associate one or more security groups with the instance.
+You add rules to each security group that allow traffic to or from its associated instances.

 ### Scaling Base on Metrics
 You can create scaling policies using CloudWatch alarms to determine when your ASG should scale out OR in.